Pop quiz: Where do you go for fast access to reliable, quality participants who are a guaranteed good-fit for your research needs?

 A research participant panel is a must-have for organizations that regularly do research with their customers or teams that want to talk to the same group of people over time—either as part of a long-term research project, or to investigate a variety of different topics with a consistent group of participants.

 But how exactly do you recruit and build a research panel?
 How do you maintain it?
-What kinds of resources and tools do you need?
+What kinds of resources and user research tools do you need?
 Those are the questions we’re here to answer.

 Note: This article was originally published in August of 2021.
 We updated it in October of 2022 with fresh tips, insights, and examples.